 Payments must be made within 30 days of the invoice date.
 If the client does not fulfill his or her payment obligations, then he or she is not allowed to publish / multiply the work.

-The contractor has the right to show its work through other channels without the permission of the original client.
-A condition for this is that the work for the first client is published first.
-This right can possibly be purchased from the contractor.
+The contractor has the right to show its work through other channels without the permission of the original client, including work in progress images.

 The client is not permitted, without the consent of the contractor, to make or have made changes to the delivered products.